A roundabout is a circular intersection or junction in which road traffic flows almost continuously in one direction around a central island.

 - Yield-at-entry: Traffic entering the circle yields to traffic already in the circle.

-- Traffic deflection: Pavement markings and raised splitter islands direct traffic into a one-way counterclockwise flow.
+- Traffic deflection: Pavement markings and raised islands direct traffic into a one-way counterclockwise flow.

 - Geometric curvature: The radius of the circular road and the angles of entry are designed to slow the speed of vehicles.

 Traffic circles have been part of the transportation system in the United States since at least 1905 when one of the first circles was built in New York City.
 Subsequently, many large circles or rotaries were built in the United States.
 The prevailing designs enabled high-speed merging and weaving of vehicles.
 Priority was given to entering vehicles, facilitating high-speed entries.
-Yet, high crash experience and congestion in the circles led to rotaries falling out of favor in America after the mid-1950s.
+High numbers of crashes and congestion in the circles led to rotaries falling out of favor in America after the mid-1950s.

 The modern roundabout was developed in the United Kingdom to rectify problems associated with these traffic circles.
-In 1966, the United Kingdom adopted a rule that required traffic entering circling intersections to give way, or yield, to circulating traffic.
+In 1966, the United Kingdom adopted a rule that required traffic entering circling intersections to yield to circulating traffic.
 This rule prevented circular intersections from locking up by not allowing vehicles to enter the intersection until there were sufficient gaps in circulating traffic.
-In addition, smaller circular intersections were proposed that required adequate horizontal curvature of vehicle paths to achieve slower entry and circulating speeds.
-These changes significantly improved the safety characteristics of the circular intersections by reducing the number and the severity of crashes.
+In addition, smaller circular intersection designs slowed vehicle entry and circulating speeds.
+These changes significantly improved the safety characteristics of roundabouts by reducing the number and the severity of crashes.

 There are an estimated 300,000 signalized intersections in the United States, according to the Federal Highway Administration.
 About one-third of all intersection fatalities occur at these locations, resulting in roughly 2,300 people killed each year.
 Furthermore, about 700 people are killed annually in red-light running collisions.